 Internship/Field Experience

-To declare the conservation biology major, students must make an appointment with the program's Academic Advising Manager.
+To declare the Conservation Biology major, students must make an appointment with the program's Academic Advising Manager.

 If students are not currently in the College of Letters & Science (L&S), they must transfer into L&S before declaring.
 Students are welcome to meet with the Academic Advising Manager to discuss the major before transferring.